zcox/gemini-cli-deepagents/README.md

 ## Sub Agents

 gemini-cli is most lacking in this area.
-While there are [plans to build subagents](https://github.com/google-gemini/gemini-cli/issues/3132), currently gemini-cli does not support subagents directly.
+While there are [plans to build subagents](https://github.com/google-gemini/gemini-cli/issues/3132), and some [initial progress](https://github.com/google-gemini/gemini-cli/pull/1805), currently gemini-cli does not support subagents directly.

 One possible hack might be a custom tool that runs `gemini -p "instructions for subagent"`.